 The World Health Organisation has labelled FGM “an extreme form of discrimination against women” and “a violation of the rights of children.”
-The consequences of undergoing this ritual are debilitating: infections, psychological trauma, chronic pain, difficulty urinating, infertility and even death.
+The long term consequences of undergoing this ritual are debilitating: increased risk of infections, psychological trauma, chronic pain, difficulty urinating, infertility and even death.

 For 14-year-old Faith in Kenya, the issues of FGM and child marriage are very close to home.
-One in five Kenyan girls and women aged between 15 and 49 have been subjected to FGM, and close to one in four Kenyan girls are married before their 18th birthday.2
+One in five Kenyan girls and women aged between 15 and 49 have undergone to FGM, and close to one in four Kenyan girls are married before their 18th birthday.2

 “In our community, when a girl reaches 9 years old, she is taken through FGM and then married off.
 I know girls my age who went through FGM,” Faith shares.